bruceravel/demeter/documents/SinglePage/_sources/faq.txt

       :class: faq

-      The first time you install :demeter:`demeter` on your computer, you have to install of the dependencies.
-There are a lot.
+      The first time you install :demeter:`demeter` on your computer, you have to install *all* of the dependencies.
+There are quite a lot.
 It simply takes time.
 When you upgrade on the same computer, the dependencies will already be in place, so the upgrade will be speedy.

 .. rubric:: Footnotes